EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 Terminology for constrained environments, such as "constrained device", "constrained-node network", is defined in {{RFC7228}}.

-Terminology for protection and processing of CoAP messages through OSCOAP, such as "Security Context", "Base Key", "Transaction Identifier", is defined in {{I-D.selander-ace-object-security}}.
+Terminology for protection and processing of CoAP messages through OSCOAP, such as "Security Context", "Base Key", "Transaction Identifier", is defined in {{I-D.ietf-core-object-security}}.

 This document refers also to the following terminology.

 * Keying material: data that is necessary to establish and maintain secure communication among member of a multicast group.
 This includes, for instance, keys, key pairs, and IVs {{RFC4949}}.

 * Group Manager (GM): entity responsible for creating a multicast group, establishing and provisioning security contexts among authorized group members, and managing the joining of new group members.
-This entity may also be responsible for renewing/updating security contexts and related keying material.
-The GM is not required to be an actual member of the multicast group and to take part in the group communication.
+A GM can be responsible for multiple multicast groups, while it is not required to be an actual group member and to take part in the group communication.
+The GM may also be responsible for renewing/updating security contexts and related keying material.
+Any message exchange with the GM MUST be secured and based on different secure channels for different endpoints.

 * Multicaster: member of a multicast group that sends multicast CoAP messagges intended for all members of the group.
 In a 1-to-N multicast group, only a single multicaster transmits data to the group; in an M-to-N multicast group (where M and N do not necessarily have the same value), M group members are multicasters.